broodminder/userguide/docs/en/40_beesApp.md

 Our weight scale devices transmit adverting pulses every one second.
 With a hub available, we reduce that to every 5 seconds and extend the battery life from 2 to 8 years for the -W and from 5 to 20 years for the W3.

 ## SubHub Devices

-SubHub devices are a bit special since they are listening to all of your nearby BroodMinder devices.
+SubHub devices continuously listen for nearby BroodMinder sensors.

-When you press the three dots by a SubHub, this menu pops up
+Selecting the **...** menu beside a SubHub opens additional management options.

 ![SubHub](../assets/40_beesApp.assets/subhub_devices.png#largeImg)

 ### SubHub Details

-This page is where you control the SubHub.
-You can sync all of the data and you can view live data from here.
-See the next pages for more detail
+This page allows you to:

+- Synchronize all collected data
+- View live sensor information

 ![SubHub Details](../assets/40_beesApp.assets/subhub_details.png#largeImg)

 ### SubHub Show All Devices

-When you set up your SubHub, you can use this display to know exactly which devices your SubHub sees.
-All BroodMinders advertise every 5 or every 1 second.
-That means you should see them all show up here if your close enough.
-It will also show any Bluetooth Low Energy (BLE) device in range if you uncheck the `BroodMinder Devices Only` box
+This screen displays every Bluetooth device currently detected by the SubHub.

+By disabling **BroodMinder Devices Only**, you can view all Bluetooth Low Energy (BLE) devices within range.

 ![SubHub Devices](../assets/40_beesApp.assets/subhub_show.png#largeImg)

-**Hint**: This is an especially useful page to use when optimizing the position of your SubHub.
-It is handy even if you do not sync with your phone.
-You will see what devices are being extended to your remote hub device.
+!!! tip
+    This page is especially useful when positioning a SubHub for maximum coverage.
+It lets you verify exactly which devices are being received before permanently installing the gateway.